Quarry tile

-Quarry tile is a building material, usually 1/2 to 3/4 inch (13 to 19 mm) thick, made by either the extrusion process or more commonly by press forming and firing natural clay or shales, at a high temperature, about 2000 F. and fired at a high temperature, about 2000 F. Quarry tile is manufactured from clay in a manner similar to bricks.
+Quarry tile is a building material, usually 1/2 to 3/4 inch (13 to 19 mm) thick, made by either the extrusion process or more commonly by press forming and firing natural clay or shales, at a high temperature, about 2000 F. Quarry tile is manufactured from clay in a manner similar to bricks.

 Sizes and shapes

 The most traditional size in the US is nominally 6 × 6 × 1/2 in thick.
 Other common sizes include 4 × 8 in and 8 × 8 in.

 In the UK, traditional surface dimensions generally vary from 6 × 6 in, to 12 × 12 in.
 Such tiles, given the generally local and non-standardised production, commonly vary between those dimensions, but rarely stray outside of them.

 Modern quarry tiles are generally thinner than their historic counterparts, sometimes as thin as 5/16 in; by comparison, older tiles were rarely thinner than 3/4 in in and could be as thick as 1+1/4 in thick.

 Additionally, modern tiles can be found in different shapes, such as rectangular.